DSC-Capstone/dsc-capstone.github.io/mentors.md

 - [ ] If you'd like, create a Slack/Discord/Campuswire/EdStem group for your section and link it.

 Also:
-- [ ] Email your students ([instructions](#viewing-students-on-the-roster)) in advance of September 26th, introducing yourself and sharing any pertinent information.
+- [ ] View the students in your section by following these instructions ([instructions](#viewing-students-on-the-roster)).
+Send them an email in advance of September 26th, introducing yourself and sharing any pertinent information.

 **Remember that sections begin the week of September 26th (Week 1).** *If you're teaching an in-person section in SDSC and don't have keycard access to SDSC, we will be following up with access information.